Lake side house rentals in Lake Anna

 From mid-May through the end of September, the temperatures rarely drop below 60 degrees Fahrenheit and often climb into the 90s, especially in July and August.
 Not surprisingly, these are the peak times for both tourism and lake activity.
 Don’t forget sunscreen if you’re on the water, but pack an umbrella and raincoat in case of summer downpours.

-Autumn stretches from October through November, and if you’re visiting Lake Anna during this time, you’ll likely need a warm jacket.
+Autumn stretches from October through November, and if you’re staying in one of Lake Anna’s vacation rentals during this time, you’ll likely need a warm jacket.
 Winters here are not harsh, but the temperature often drops below freezing, so bring your snow gear.
 Spring starts in March, with the return of flowers and foliage and gently warming weather.

 Located on the north end of Lake Anna, this state park offers the area’s best beach, broad and sandy, as well as more than 15 miles of hiking and horse trails that skirt the lake’s ruffled shoreline or meander through the woodlands.
 Many of the trails, as well as the fishing pond, are wheelchair accessible.